About Poireau perpétuel

 Poireau perpétuel perennial leeks are so tasty that you will want to harvest them all, but if you want to increase your stock quickly you need to let some of them flower.
 The leeks will throw up a very tall stem around July time with very attractive purple flowers.
 These in turn go on to produce a head of bulbils, each bulbil producing a new leek.
 The head will naturally bend and plant itself or you can gather bulbils and separate them when the cases are papery and sow in a new spot.
 As the plants mature, they produce a very large underground bulb with a cluster of ‘mini bulbs’ or offsets which will form clumps of new growth above ground.
 You can lift and separate and move bulbs around when they are in their dormant stage.
 You will find leeks popping up in strange places as bulbils sometimes get flung a distance, but it is exciting when that happens!
 It takes patience to establish a Poireau perpétuel colony, but well worth it and you will have them forever.

-The life cycle of the leeks is: Emerge in Autumn, harvesting period March to June, flowers emerge July to August ( from plants that have not been cut for harvesting), heads of bulbils can be collected in August, plants then go into a period of dormancy and all top growth will disappear until moisture returns.
+The life cycle of the leeks is: Emerge in early winter, harvesting period March to June, flowers emerge July to August ( from plants that have not been cut for harvesting), heads of bulbils can be collected in August, plants then go into a period of dormancy and all top growth will disappear until moisture returns.
 As each year passes the underground bulbs become larger.
 Timing of growth/flowering cycle may vary according to your location and temperature.
 Sometimes the heads of bulbils will not form until the second year when the plants have become more established.